-A scene graph—a hierarchy of nodes with attached geometries, lights, cameras and other attributes that together form a displayable 3D scene.
+A container for the node hierarchy and global properties that together form a displayable 3D scene.

 - iOS 8.0+